 Be respectful and kind

 Landlords get a bad reputation these days.
-Many have tarnished the name by being greedy, unfair and disrespectful.
+Many have tarnished the name by being greedy, unfair, and disrespectful.
 Don’t give your tenants a reason to believe this stereotype!
-Happy tenants make for long, happy and unproblematic tenancies – and who doesn’t want that?
+Consider tenant retention; happy tenants make for long, happy, and unproblematic tenancies – and who doesn’t want that?
 Keep a good line of communication so that your tenants know that they can come to you with an issue.
 If they need something fixing, don’t wait weeks before getting round to it.
 Make sure you take your duty of care seriously.

 Perhaps consider leaving your new tenants a welcome gift; a bottle of fizz and some chocolates or takeaway vouchers never go a miss.
 You could also make a note to send them a birthday and Christmas card each year.
 Little things show that you respect your tenant, and this will hopefully mean they treat your property with respect too!